gkiely/calculator/README.md

-# Calculator machine
+# Calculator
-Testing out a new approach using finite state machines and SDUI.
+Testing out a new approach using SDUI.